ProceduresRefractive Lens Exchange (RLE)

 Is refractive lens exchange (RLE) covered by insurance?

-RLE is typically considered an elective or cosmetic procedure, as it is usually performed to correct refractive errors such as nearsightedness, farsightedness, or presbyopia rather than to treat a medical condition.
-As such, many insurance plans may not cover the cost of RLE.
+NO. RLE is considered an elective procedure, as it is usually performed to correct refractive errors such as nearsightedness, farsightedness, or presbyopia rather than to treat a medical condition.
+Therefore, many insurance plans may not cover the cost of RLE.
+If you feel your insurance may cover some or all of the procedure, we will gladly provide you with the documentation to file directly.

-However, in some cases, RLE may be considered medically necessary if the patient has a severe refractive error that cannot be corrected with glasses or contact lenses or LASIK.
+However, RLE may be considered medically necessary in some cases if the patient has a severe refractive error that cannot be corrected with glasses or contact lenses.

 How successful is RLE (refractive lens exchange)?